-3. Games (top holiday games) – Games are a great way to bond with family members and enjoy a lot of spontaneous laughs over the holidays.
-Getting together around a board game can be so much more fun than everyone sitting in the same room on their phones.
+Games are a great way to bond with family members and enjoy a lot of spontaneous laughs over the holidays.
+Getting together around a board game can be so much more fun than even watching a comedy together.

-This year, with movie theatres and so many other typical holiday attractions closed due to COVID-19, it’s the perfect time to introduce a few fun games.
-Our top picks include the following: “Codenames,” “Exploding Kittens,” “Apples to Apples,” and “Cards Against Humanity.”
-Of course classics like “Monopoly and “Candyland” are always fun with the kids too.
+Our top picks include the following: “Taboo,” “Activity,” “Apples to Apples,” and “Cards Against Humanity.”
+Of course classics like “Monopoly" and “UNO” are always fun with the kids too.
 Who knows, you could even do some serious family bonding over a game of cards.

 Research shows that people who can laugh at themselves tend to be more likely to “feel good and worry less.”
 People who worry less are also less prone to chronic stress.
 Chronic stress cranks up the natural fight-or-flight hormonal system in our bodies.
 According to the Mayo Clinic, this hormone is linked to many emotional and physical health issues, including headaches, heart disease, digestive issues, anxiety and depression.

 Did you know we can actually program ourselves to look for the humor in everyday things?
 Research out of the University of Zurich found that people who write down three funny things that happened each day for only one week were able to increase their overall happiness and decrease depressive symptoms for up to six months.

 The great thing about this exercise is that you’ll also begin to train your brain to find the humor in things in real time, rather than just in retrospect.
-As things happen during the day you’ll think, “I’ll write that down later,” and that’s when you know you’re training yourself to see humor in everyday life.
+As things happen during the day you’ll think, “I’ll write that down later,” and that’s when you know you are training yourself to see humor in everyday life.

-Need help creating a more joyful and cheerful life?
-Wondering if you could use the help of a health coach to help guide you and assist you in reaching your goals next year?
+Need help creating a more JOY in your life?
+Wondering if you could use the help of a professional executive health coach to help guide you and assist you in reaching your goals next year?
 Click the 'Contact' button in the top right corner or simply send us an email to email@example.com to schedule your free discover session.